morhans/win-acme_dns_one.com/README.md

 **Repository:** https://github.com/morhans/win-acme_dns_one.com

 ### Disclaimer
+**I have switched DNS provider and can no longer garentee this script is working, as one.com can change their website.**

 Not that versed in powershell scripts.
 So, any ideas and better ways of doing things is welcome.